devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  <summary><strong>What's not working ⚠️</strong></summary>
  </br>

-* Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Donot use any hibernate app in macos),Read [Post-install](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide#post-install) Any one is welcomed to fix this issue, contact me.
+* :heavy_exclamation_mark: Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Donot use any hibernate app in macos),Read [Post-install](https://github.com/devboloji/Infinix-Hackintosh-Opencore-Guide#post-install) Any one is welcomed to fix this issue, contact me.
-* Hdmi slot.
+* :heavy_exclamation_mark: Hdmi slot.
+To get work, buy a USB Dock.
-* Don't expect too much battery in this Hackintosh like windows.
+* :heavy_exclamation_mark: Don't expect too much battery in this Hackintosh like windows.
 You get atleast 5-hours battery-backup.
 </details>

 <details>